 Do you only work with nonprofits?

-No. The principles of sound development and management are common to many types of organizations and very different industries.
-We primarily support 501(c)3 nonprofits, although we partner with the public sector, and businesses when they are doing charitable work.
+No. The principles of organizational development and effective management are common to many types of organizations and different industries.
+We primarily support 501(c)3 nonprofits, although we partner with the public sector, associations, foundations, and private businesses when they build stronger communities.